goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 We prefer stranded silicone wire for power (and signal) distribution.
 It is flexible and works well in high vibration environments.
 For this build we are using 14AWG for the battery connection.
 Motors and ESC's are equiped with 16 or 18 AWG from the factory.
 See Resources section for more info on wire gauge (AWG) etc.

-In our shop we use a Anderson Power Poles for connectors on builds 450 or larger.
+In our shop we use 45A Anderson Power Poles for connectors on builds 450 or larger.
 We prefer the crimp connections.
 We use XT series connectors for smaller builds, which is a more popular option in the RC community.
 For a 450 build an XT60 will work well.
 See the Resources page for more info on connectors.

 ### Battery